thill-lang/occ2abs_zh/munge/notes.md

  FILTER(LANG(?name) = 'zh')
 }

-API for pinyin, traditional characters here: but need to assess
+APIs for pinyin, traditional characters available: but need to assess